 You don't need to check any properties in the vehicle routing problem analysis layer to make time windows available; they are always available.
 The Orders and Depots classes allow you to set two time windows.

 Time windows are used when any of the time window fields (TimeWindowStart and TimeWindowEnd) in the Orders and Depots layer are populated.
-The time zone for time window fields can be specified when creating a Route analysis layer using the Time Zone for Time Fields parameter on the Make Vehicle Routing Problem Analysis Layer geoprocessing tool dialog box.
+The time zone for time window fields can be specified when creating a Vehicle Routing Problem analysis layer using the Time Zone for Time Fields parameter on the Make Vehicle Routing Problem Analysis Layer geoprocessing tool dialog box.
+You can also specify the time zone for time window fields by using the Reference Time Zone drop-down list on the VRP ribbon.
 To update the time zone for time window fields on an existing layer, use the timeZoneUsageForTimeFields property of the VehicleRoutingProblemSolverProperties class in Python.

 Route objects in the vehicle routing problem also have time window fields: EarliestStartTime and LatestStartTime.
 They specify the period in which a route can begin its journey.